 The clothing program sprang from a Mission Trip to Fiji in 2011.
 I visited an ex-Zimbabwean friend and discussed the possibilities of assisting the development of business opportunities in Fiji which could help the poor there.
 Many ideas later second hand clothing was discussed and contacts made.
 Further discussions led to more substantial plans.
 In January 2014 the first clothing collections were made.
 Responses were very promising and the first shipping container left our warehouse in July 2014.

-So far containers have been sent to Fiji, Bulgaria and a number of African countries.
+So far containers have been sent to Fiji, Bulgaria, Malaysia, Philippines and a number of African countries.
 At the time of writing we are about to complete our 14th container.
 As we develop our skills we hope to be able to assist more countries and more people.

 To sustain the long-term survival of this program we seek to maintain a win, win, win situation.
 We wish everyone in the chain of delivery to win.
 As the collectors we charge as little as we can to sustain our program by minimising costs wherever possible including using volunteers.
 Our intermediaries are expected to do the same so that the end of the line purchaser (the poor) can afford to buy good quality second hand clothes at very reasonable prices.
 Where possible any processing is done in third world countries to provide employment.